 In general, the NEOs who participate in this plan cannot withdraw any amounts from their deferred accounts until they have either left or retired from the company.
-However, the plan was modified, effective January 1, 2019, to allow in-service withdrawals provided the date of payment is at least twelve months after the deferral election becomes irrevocable.
-In addition, the company's Corporate Leadership Council, which currently consists of the CEO, CFO, COO and general counsel, has the discretion to approve a "hardship distribution" if there is an unforeseeable emergency that causes a severe financial hardship to the participant.
+However, the plan allows in-service withdrawals provided the date of payment is at least twelve months after the deferral election becomes irrevocable.
+In addition, the company's Corporate Leadership Council, which currently consists of the CEO, CFO, and general counsel, has the discretion to approve a "hardship distribution" if there is an unforeseeable emergency that causes a severe financial hardship to the participant.